letinbit/alx-system_engineering-devops/0x02-shell_redirections/README.md

 head -n 3 <text> --> this prepare A B and c then use tain -n 1 <text> but now <text> is a standard output comes from the head command. thus C will be displayed.    head -n 3 <text> | tail -1    **It is just apileline**

+**Standard Output**
+> is used to write the output to file.
+If the file is already available it will overwrite the new reult onto the the file.